 Investigations of deceased COVID-19 patients have shed light on possible lung damage caused by the virus.

-The study, published today (November 3, 2020) in The Lancet’s eBioMedicine, by King’s College London in collaboration with University of Trieste and the International Centre for Genetic Engineering and Biology in Italy, shows the unique characteristics to the SARS-CoV-2 virus and may explain why patients suffer from ‘long COVID’.
+The study, published today (November 3, 2020) in The Lancet’s eBioMedicine, by King’s College London in collaboration with University of Trieste and the International Centre for Genetic Engineering and Biology in Italy, shows the unique characteristics of the SARS-CoV-2 virus and may explain why patients suffer from ‘long COVID’.

 Patients with COVID-19 can experience symptoms such as blood clotting and loss of smell and taste.
 Some who survive the infection can experience the effects of the disease for months — known as ‘long COVID’ — with a feeling of fatigue and lack of breath.
 There have been a limited number of studies that have analyzed the organs of COVID-19 patients which means the characteristics of the disease are still largely unknown.